Parts of the kidney

 - Wilms tumor is a kidney cancer that very young children can get.

 On average, people are diagnosed with kidney cancer at around age 64.
 It’s rarely found in people younger than age 45.
-Generally, our lifetime risk for developing cancer in the kidney is about 1 in 63 (1.6%)1.
-This risk is higher in men than in women.
+More than 65,000 people will be diagnosed with kidney cancer in 2018 in the U.S. This risk is higher in men than in women.

 With timely diagnosis and treatment, kidney cancer can be cured.
 To learn more about symptoms, diagnosis, treatment options and common questions, read on.

 The terms "tumor," "mass," or "lesion" are used to describe an abnormal growth in the kidney.
 Tumors can be benign (non-cancerous) or malignant (cancerous).
 A fluid-filled sac, called a cyst, is the most common growth found in a kidney.
 Cysts are mostly not cancerous.
 Solid kidney tumors can be benign, but most often are found to be cancer.

 Kidney cancer is one of the top 10 most common cancers diagnosed in the United States.
 Nearly 15,000 people will die from this disease.
 Of the people who are diagnosed early (stage I or II cancer), 75-80% will survive.

 What Happens Under Normal Conditions?